pyconca/2018-web/pages/registration.fr.rst

 Contributor
 ===========

+If you wish to contribute to `financial aid </fa/>`_ fund, please select Contributor rate.

 All conference attendees including event chair, volunteers, speakers pays for PyCon registration.
 This is beloved philosophy of PyCon.
 That way, we can achieve the attendees be part of the conference with equal status. `Everybody Pays <http://jessenoller.com/blog/2011/05/25/pycon-everybody-pays>`_